 In October 2008, the U.S. Congress passed the Emergency Economic Stabilization Act of 2008 which included a provision to extend the research and development tax credit retroactively from January 1, 2008.
-As a result, the Company is recognizing a one-time tax benefit of \$1.5 million in the quarter ending December 31, 2008.
-Likewise, the ongoing benefit from this credit is reflected in the Company's fiscal 2009 effective tax rate.
+As a result, the Company recognized a one-time tax benefit of \$1.5 million in the quarter ending December 31, 2008.
+Likewise, the ongoing benefit from this credit was reflected in the Company's effective tax rate through December 31, 2009 when the research and development tax credit expired.

 During the year ended March 31, 2009, the Company settled an IRS examination of fiscal 2005 which resulted in a one-time tax benefit of \$16.9 million.
-Also during fiscal 2009, the IRS issued revised Treasury Regulations that provided a clarification of the tax treatment of certain items that the Company had previously established a tax accrual for, and as a result, the Company recognized a \$33.0 million tax benefit.
+Also, during fiscal 2009, the IRS issued revised Treasury Regulations that provided a clarification of the tax treatment of certain items that the Company had previously established a tax accrual for, and as a result, the Company recognized a \$33.0 million tax benefit.
 The tax reserve releases are reflected as separate line items in the rate reconciliation table above.
-These tax benefits decreased the Company's effective tax rate by 21.0 percentage points to an effective tax benefit of 4.9%
+These tax benefits decreased the Company's effective tax rate by approximately 21.5 percentage points to an effective tax benefit of 5.8% for fiscal year 2009.

 During the year ended March 31, 2008, the Company realized a U.S. tax benefit of \$10.3 million as a result of the sale of Fab 3 and realized a tax benefit of \$11.0 million as the result of the release of previously established tax reserves consisting of approximately \$5.7 million related to the resolution of a foreign tax matter in the third quarter of fiscal 2008, \$4.5 million related to the release of tax reserves for certain international tax exposures in the fourth quarter of fiscal 2008 and approximately \$0.8 million related to accrued interest and other reserve matters.
 The tax reserve releases are reflected as a separate line in the rate reconciliation table above.
-These tax benefits decreased the Company's effective tax rate for fiscal 2008 by approximately 4.4 percentage points to 15.2%.
+These tax benefits decreased the Company's effective tax rate for fiscal 2008 by approximately 4.4 percentage points to 15.1%.